colobot/colobot/src/old/README.txt

-Contains files that are to be removed.
+Contains old files that will be removed:
+ - old code modules - will be replaced by new implementation

-The resources (cursors, etc.) cannot be included using windows rc files - they must be moved to .dat files.
+ - resources (cursors, etc.) - will be included in .dat files